ikramagix/ikramagix/README.md

 <div align="center">

-⭐ Enjoying open-source projects like Faussaire? ⭐
-⭐ Thank you for saying thank you! ⭐
+⭐ Enjoying open-source projects like Faussaire? ⭐<br> ⭐ Thank you for saying thank you! ⭐<br>
 ⭐ All donations are shared with Faussaire contributors! ⭐

 <br>